 About Upstate Cord Blood Bank

-A Not-for-Profit Public and Family Banking Center
+A Not-for-Profit Public Banking Center

-As one of only two public cord blood banks in the State of New York, Upstate Cord Blood Bank in Syracuse is a not-for-profit public and family banking center.
+As one of only two public cord blood banks in the State of New York, Upstate Cord Blood Bank in Syracuse is a not-for-profit public banking center.
 Our state-of-the-art facility is a silver LEED green building located on the beautiful Upstate Medical University’s Community Campus.
-We provide testing, processing, cryopreservation, storage, and distribution of cord blood from mothers that is used for lifesaving medical treatments, as well as for medical research.
+We provide testing, processing, cryopreservation, storage, and distribution of cord blood from donors that is used for lifesaving medical treatments, as well as for medical research.

 We are dedicated to improving the health and quality of life for people suffering from serious medical conditions using donated cord blood.
 We hope, with further research, we will one day cure many more diseases.